-Furthering education to become a veterinarian or optometrist can be costly, especially for Kentucky students who must pursue those degrees out-of-state.
-Contract Spaces is a program designed to help reduce tuition costs for Kentucky students who pursue these degrees.
+Furthering an education to become a veterinarian or optometrist can be costly, especially for Kentucky students who must pursue those degrees out-of-state.
+Contract Spaces is a program designed to help reduce tuition costs.

 Why Kentucky needs Contract Spaces

-Kentucky does not have public professional schools for veterinary medicine or optometry.
-To make sure that these fields of study are affordable to Kentucky residents and to ensure that the state has a sufficient number of professionals practicing in these fields, the state participates in the Southern Regional Education Board’s contract spaces program, which reserves a certain number of spaces for Kentucky students.
-Kentucky students who are awarded a seat then pay the in-state rate at that institution.
-The Commonwealth pays the difference.
+Kentucky's public institutions do not offer professional programs in veterinary medicine or optometry.
+To make sure that these fields of study are more affordable to Kentucky residents, the state participates in the Southern Regional Education Board’s Contract Spaces program, which reserves spaces for Kentucky students.
+Kentucky students who are awarded a seat then pay a reduced tuition rate at that institution, with the Commonwealth paying the difference.

 To qualify, students prove residency in Kentucky and apply to an approved veterinary or optometry school, which awards the spaces.